How to Write a Stellar “Why Columbia” Essay

 It always helps to have a second pair of eyes look over anything you write.
 To you, it will seem easy to understand because you know exactly what you’re trying to say.
 But to an outsider, it could seem confusing.
 Someone else’s opinion can determine whether your essay is truly cohesive.

-Seeking an admissions consultant’s help can improve your essay.
-These experts know what top universities are looking for in their students and have read numerous “Why Columbia” essays that worked.
+Seeking the help of a friend, parent, or even a counselor can improve your essay.
+Professional counselors know what top universities are looking for in their students and have read numerous “Why Columbia” essays that worked.

 “Why Columbia” Essay FAQs